urbit/urbit.org-reloaded/content/blog/layer-2-faq.md

 your L1 planet to L2.
 Read the migration instructions [here](https://urbit.org/getting-started/layer-2-for-planets).

-#### 2: Is there anything I need to do to ensure full custody of my planet?
+#### 2. Is there anything I need to do to ensure full custody of my planet?

-A: If you were sent a direct link to claim an L2 planet (see above image), it’s in your full custody by design.
+If you were sent a direct link to claim an L2 planet (see above image), it’s in your full custody by design.
 Bridge generates your master ticket, which you downloaded during the claiming process.

-#### 3: Are there any platforms where I can buy a planet for BTC or USD?
+#### 3. Are there any platforms where I can buy a planet for BTC or USD?

-A: There are a few ways to procure a planet, including some platforms that offer BTC and USD payment options.
+There are a few ways to procure a planet, including some platforms that offer BTC and USD payment options.

 To purchase a L2 planet, we direct you to: